 Statistics and Facts on Recreational Boating

-Recreational boating is a popular leisure activity in the U.S. More than 82 million U.S. adults participated in recreational boating
+Recreational boating is a popular leisure activity in the U.S. About 88 million U.S. adults participated in recreational boating

 The total retail value of the U.S. recreational boating market